emmo-repo/domain-crystallography/Concept_Templates/powder.md

 ### OWL type: TBA
 ### Concept elucidation

-A material consisting of a large number of grains.
-These grains are composed of one or more compounds in solid form forming distinct homogeneous domains.
-Compounds within the grain that have a crystalline structure are called crystallites.
+A material consisting of a large number of distinct grains.
+The material is freely-flowing, that is, the grains are not amalgamated into a single solid object.

 ### Preferred label
 "powder"